rustamlatypov/cpu-matrix-multiplication/README.md

 Tiling is coded in and was experimented with.
 However, lower performace with large matrices was observed with this technique and thus set to 1x1, effectively doing nothing.

-Both transformation of B and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.
+Both the transformation of B and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.